Wildlife of Japan: Insects

 Japan has around 300 kinds of butterflies including several of the mainly tropical milkweed butterflies in the Ryukyu Islands.
 There are around 190 dragonflies including the primitive Epiophlebia superstes.
 Other well-known insects in Japan include cicadas, crickets, Asian giant hornet and fireflies.
 Firefly viewing is a popular tourist attraction in some areas.

-Some of the butterflies are endangered, and thus added into the Japan Red List to indicate their endangered state.
+Some of the butterflies are endangered, and thus added into the Japan Red List.
 One example is Niphanda fusca, a parasitic butterfly that commonly resides in satoyama.
 Due to changing ecosystems, this butterfly has become endangered, especially within the past 40 years.
 It is one of the four species that have disappeared in Shikoku.